 Select one of the predefined links.

 The predefined link will fill in the appropriate fields along with the list of dependencies.
-You can then edit the name if you wish, before clicking Save.
-Note that the text will be shown "THIS LINK HAS dependencies".
-You can view them by clicking the link or the Dependencies tab.
+You can then edit your name if you wish, before clicking Save.
+Note that the text will show "THIS LINK HAS dependencies".
+You can view them by clicking on the link or the Dependencies tab.

 Some predefined web links are useful as a template.
 For example, you may wish to use Site Lock to lock a student into a specific Nearpod presentation.
 The URL for the lock will include the code for the specific presentation, such as